Access Layoff & Business Services - Click Here!

 Corning Volunteer Fire Department (CVFD) Call Volume:

-The Corning Volunteer Fire Department responded to 21 calls for service last week, they were: 18 medicals, and 3 public service.
+The Corning Volunteer Fire Department responded to 31 calls for service last week, they were: 24 medicals, 3 fires, 1 traffic collision, 2 public service and 1 hazardous condition

 Chief’s Message: